SOLAR LIGHT TIPS AND TROUBLESHOOTING GUIDE:

 - Check the amount of shade throughout the year as it tends to change naturally.

 - Open the battery compartment carefully and check to make sure the batteries are seated correctly.
-(Batteries may come loose during shipping.)
+(Batteries may come loose during shipping or installation.)

 - Make sure batteries are installed tightly and in the correct direction.
 Verify the (+) and (-) markings on the unit with the direction of the batteries.